crazyuploader/TIL/macos/run-mtr-without-sudo.md

 Run the `mtr` command again, and it should work without prompting you for `sudo` password.

+**Note:** The paths given as example are taken from Homebrew on M4 cores, Mac Intel architecture's path may differ.

 **_Reference(s):_**

 - [Dave's Network Blog](https://blog.dave-bell.co.uk/2020/01/06/using-mtr-on-os-x-without-sudo/)